 Cost of living

-Apart from being a great place to live, study and socialise, Manchester is also easy on the wallet.
+Manchester's affordable cost of living makes it an ideal choice for those who want to enjoy a major city on a budget.
 It is consistently shown to be one of the cheapest places in the UK for students to live.

-Students enjoy some of the cheapest travel costs in the country and with over 80,000 students, many local businesses, services and nightlife venues cater specifically for the student budget.
+You can enjoy some of the cheapest travel costs in the country and with a total student population of more than 80,000 to aim at, local businesses, services and nightlife venues compete for your custom with countless offers and promotions.

-* For catered accommodation (breakfast and dinner on weekdays) add approximately £300 to the total.
+These estimates are based on average annual expenditure of an undergraduate or postgraduate single student on a full-time course.
+For catered accommodation (breakfast and dinner on weekdays), add approximately £300 to the total.

 These costs are intended as a guide only.